 4.2 Vapor Layer

 While the base liquid's sole purpose is to provide the necessary vapor, it is in the vapor layer where the real action occurs.
-Because of the need to generate steam in a boiling liquid, so always remain constant.
+Because of the need to generate steam in a boiling liquid, always remain constant.
 It is the same as the principle of liquid vapor.
 It remains true even when the temperature of the heating element fluctuates.
-Sure, the vapor volume may increase due to fluctuation in heating elements' temperature.
+Sure, the vapor volume may increase due to heating element temperature fluctuations.
 But the vapor temperature doesn't change.

 Generally, boiling liquids have barely noticeable variations, which makes them good thermostats.
-The boiling liquid’s vapor is a lot denser than air, so it stays just above the liquid instead of escaping or floating away from the liquid's surface.
-The moisture displaces any gaseous materials to form a clean layer that's ideal for soldering.
+The boiling liquid’s vapor is denser than air, so it stays just above the liquid instead of escaping or floating away from the liquid's surface.
+The moisture displaces gaseous materials to form a clean layer ideal for soldering.

 4.3.
 Preheating Zone

 Preheating occurs in the vast majority of soldering applications currently.
 The primary goal is to prevent a variety of soldering defects.
 Preheating also helps provide joints that are more conducive and solid.